warroyo/csb-k8s/README.md

 ## Building the CSB Container

- As of writing this, there is not a published CSB container image so we will go through the process of making one.
+ As of writing this, there is not a published CSB container image so we will go through the process of making one. if you choose to skip this I have one prebuilt on dockerhub that will be used by default `warroyo90/csb:0.1.0.rc18`

 1. clone the CSB repo and checkout the latest released tag, as of the time of writing this the below is the latest tag for AWS.